 Begin by taking 5 deep yogic breaths with sound.
 After your 5th exhale:

-- End with a slow exhale, then Inhale lift your chin, and exhale tuck your chin into Jalandhara bandha and hold your breath in for about 10 seconds.
+- End with a slow exhale and hold your breath out til you have the desire to breathe, then Inhale lift your chin, tuck your chin into Jalandhara bandha and hold your breath in.

 Finish by taking 5 deep yogic breaths.